-- Choice of multi-gene testing - ▶ The introduction of multi-gene testing for hereditary forms of cancer has rapidly altered the clinical approach to hereditary cancer testing of at-risk patients and their families.
-Based on next-generation sequencing (NGS) technology, these tests simultaneously analyze a set of genes that are associated with a specific family cancer phenotype or multiple phenotypes. - An individual's personal and/or family history may be explained by more than one inherited cancer syndrome; thus, phenotype-directed testing based on personal and family history through a multi-gene panel test may be more efficient and cost-effective and increase the yield of detecting a pathogenic/likely pathogenic variant in a gene that will impact medical management for the individual or his/her at-risk family members. - ▶ There may also be a role for multi-gene testing in individuals who have tested negative for a single syndrome, but whose personal or family history remains suggestive of an inherited susceptibility. - Rarely, some individuals may carry pathogenic/likely pathogenic germline variants in more than one cancer susceptibility gene; thus, consideration of a multigene panel for individuals already known to carry a single pathogenic/likely pathogenic germline variant from phenotype-directed testing may be considered on a case-by-case basis, based on the degree of suspicion for there being additional variants. - Because commercially available tests differ in the specific genes analyzed, variant classification, and other factors, it is important to consider the indication for testing and expertise of the laboratory when choosing the specific laboratory and test panel. - Multi-gene testing can include "intermediate" penetrant (moderate-risk) genes.
-For many of these genes, there are limited data on the degree of cancer risk, and there may currently be no clear guidelines on risk management for carriers of pathogenic/likely pathogenic variants.
+Choice of multi-gene testing

+- The introduction of multi-gene testing for hereditary forms of cancer has rapidly altered the clinical approach to hereditary cancer testing of at-risk patients and their families.
+Based on next-generation sequencing (NGS) technology, these tests simultaneously analyze a set of genes that are associated with a specific family cancer phenotype or multiple phenotypes. - An individual's personal and/or family history may be explained by more than one inherited cancer syndrome; thus, phenotype-directed testing based on personal and family history through a multi-gene panel test may be more efficient and cost-effective and increase the yield of detecting a pathogenic/likely pathogenic variant in a gene that will impact medical management for the individual or thier at-risk family members. - There may also be a role for multi-gene testing in individuals who have tested negative for a single syndrome, but whose personal or family history remains suggestive of an inherited susceptibility. - Some individuals may carry pathogenic/likely pathogenic germline variants in more than one cancer susceptibility gene; thus, consideration of a multi-gene panel for individuals already known to carry a single pathogenic/likely pathogenic germline variant from phenotype-directed testing may be considered on a case-by-case basis, based on the degree of suspicion for there being additional variants. - Because commercially available tests differ in the specific genes analyzed, variant classification, and other factors (eg, methods of DNA/ RNA analysis or option to reflex from a narrow to a larger panel; provision of financial assistance for cascade testing of relatives), it is important to consider the indication for testing and expertise of the laboratory when choosing the specific laboratory and test panel. - Multi-gene testing can include "intermediate" penetrant (moderate-risk) genes.^b For many of these genes, there are limited data on the degree of cancer risk, and there may currently be no clear guidelines on risk management for carriers of pathogenic/likely pathogenic variants.
 Not all genes included on available multi-gene tests are necessarily clinically actionable. - It may be possible to refine risks associated with both moderate and high penetrance genes, taking into account the influence of gene/gene or gene/environment interactions.
 In addition, certain pathogenic/likely pathogenic variants in a gene may pose higher or lower risk than other pathogenic/likely pathogenic variants in that same gene.
-This information should be taken into consideration when assigning risks and management recommendations for individuals and their at-risk relatives. - In many cases the information from testing for moderate penetrance genes does not change risk management compared to that based on family history alone. - Pathogenic/likely pathogenic variants in many breast, ovarian, pancreatic, and prostate cancer susceptibility genes involved in DNA repair may be associated with rare autosomal recessive conditions, thus posing risks to offspring if the partner is also a carrier. - As more genes are tested, there is an increased likelihood of finding variants of unknown significance (VUS), mosaicism, and clonal hematopoiesis of indeterminate potential (CHIP). - ▶ Multigene panel testing increases the likelihood of finding pathogenic/likely pathogenic variants without clear clinical significance. - Germline confirmatory testing should be done when a pathogenic variant is found on tumor genomic testing that has clinical implications if also identified in the germline.
+This information should be taken into consideration when assigning risks and management recommendations for individuals and their at-risk relatives. - In many cases the information from testing for moderate penetrance genes does not change risk management compared to that based on family history alone. - Pathogenic/likely pathogenic variants in many breast, ovarian, pancreatic, and prostate cancer susceptibility genes involved in DNA repair may be associated with rare autosomal recessive conditions, thus posing risks to offspring if the partner is also a carrier. - As more genes are tested, there is an increased likelihood of finding VUS, mosaicism, and clonal hematopoiesis of indeterminate potential (CHIP). - Multi-gene panel testing increases the likelihood of finding pathogenic/likely pathogenic variants without clear clinical significance. - Germline confirmatory testing should be done when a pathogenic variant is found on tumor genomic testing that has clinical implications if also identified in the germline. - There are significant limitations in interpretation of polygenic risk scores (PRSs).
+PRS should not be used for clinical management at this time and use is recommended in the context of a clinical trial.
+See Discussion.